 Mergui Archipelago Diving — Myanmar

-The Mergui Archipelago is a chain of 800 largely uninhabited islands in Myanmar's Andaman Sea, home to the Moken sea nomads and some of Southeast Asia's most pristine reefs.
+The Mergui Archipelago is a chain of 800 largely uninhabited islands in Myanmar's Andaman Sea, home to the Moken sea nomads and some of Southeast Asia's most remote reefs.
 Accessible only by liveaboard from Kawthaung or Ranong (Thailand), the diving features black rock pinnacles draped in sea fans, macro critters galore, and encounters with mantas and whale sharks in season.

 - Score